oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/create-services/create-services.md

 ## Introduction

 Once the Data Guard configuration is in place, it is important to connect to the databases using highly-available connection strings.
 The connection strings, besides having multiple addresses, require connections to specific application services (for example, the OLTP read-write service for the HR application).
 The read-write services should only be available on the primary database.
-If this is not the case, the application will run into problems when connecting to a database that is not available for write operations.
+If this is not the case, the application will have issues when connecting to a database that is not available for write operations.
 Also, when having a highly-available connection string, it's possible to keep the same connection string across role changes (e.g. after a failover or a switchover), without reconfiguring the application connectivity.

 The services that run only on databases with specific roles are called role-based services.